NOTE: click here for the companion R-script for this lecture.

 A null hypothesis can usually be expressed as a data-generating model.

-If so, you should be able to generate sampling distributions of any test statistic under your null distribution.
+If so, you should be able to generate sampling distributions of any test statistic under your assumed null distribution.

 For example, the ‘brute force’ z-test from the first lecture!

-NOTE: Frequentist statistical tests are based on a single sample that is one of an theoretically infinite number of potential samples.
-The interpretation of the results is based on the idea of hypothetical sample replication (e.g., “if the null hypothesis were true, and the experiment were replicated lots and lots of times, results as or more extreme than the observed results could be expected from less than 1% of replicates”)
+E.g., “if the null hypothesis were true, and the experiment were replicated lots and lots of times, results as or more extreme than the observed results could be expected from less than 1% of replicates”

 • What sample size do I need to be able to effectively test my hypothesis?